 “Healthy Places has shaped the way we approach grantmaking.
 When we got into these communities, people weren’t merely upset that they had chronic illnesses like diabetes.
 Their problems were much bigger than a health issue.
 We would hear stories about systematic, persistent, and personal exclusion from needed services.”

-Dr. Laura Gerald, president, Kate B. Reynolds Charitable Trust
+President, Kate B. Reynolds Charitable Trust

 Lessons from Heathy Places have been pivotal in shaping the Trust’s current grantmaking values, and the program provides a peek into the future of the Trust’s grantmaking strategy.